-Note: Mass balancing is recognized until at least 31.12.2026.
+Note: Mass balancing is for now recognized until 31.12.2025.

 2.10.1 Material Accounting

 The collection of mass-balanced soy quantities in the material accounting system must be carried out either via a continuous balancing system or for a fixed inventory period.